solmazmgh/data-analytics-portfolio/01-ecommerce-sales-analysis/README.md

 - How sales and profit are performing over time
 - Which products and categories generate the most revenue
 - Which customer segments are most valuable
-- Which countries and regions perform best
+- Which regions perform best
 - Where there may be opportunities to improve profitability
 ## Business Questions
 ### Sales Performance